 In the first case, manual intervention prevents the ability to automate process restarts.
 In the second case, exploitation of operating system vulnerabilities or misconfiguration can expose the content of secured files.

-Machina can be used in situations like this to provide an additional layer of protection to passwords in configuration files.
+Machina can be used in situations like this to provide an additional layer of security to passwords in configuration files.
 To demonstrate this, two code samples have been published to GitHub.

-- Code Integration Sample 2 extends the first sample by protecting the Secure Enrollment Profile (SEP) on the filesystem using data derived from the Tomcat process environment.
+- Code Integration Sample 2 extends the first sample by securing the Secure Enrollment Profile (SEP) on the filesystem using data derived from the Tomcat process environment.

 In each sample, chunk ciphers are used to transform a passphrase to its encrypted representation, which can then be stored in the configuration file.
 Machina policy controls can then allow the release of the associated encryption key only to a Machina-enrolled device that is authorized to access the encrypted data.